Facilities and Equipment

 TNT Lab Facility Affiliations

 Dr. VandeVord is a research health scientist at the Salem Veterans Affairs Medical Center in Salem, Virginia.
-VA-sponsored research is conducted in the medical histology lab located on the campus of the Salem VAMC, VA.
+VA-sponsored research is conducted in the VAMC biological lab located on the campus of the Salem VAMC, VA.
 Dr. VandeVord's office is located in Building 76.

 Dr. VandeVord is faculty within the Center for Injury Biomechanics (CIB), which incorporates several other state-of-the-art laboratories and facilities.
 The CIB also frequently collaborates with faculty at the Wake Forest University School of Medicine.